NCADV is excited to share details for our workshop lineup at Recognizing (Y)Our Power!

 How COVID Changed Service Delivery

-Presented by Mae Bennett and Grace Miller, Jewish Family Service Association
+Presented by Mae Bennett, Jewish Family Service Association

 COVID-19 has changed many aspects of our lives including the ability to provide support to survivors of domestic violence.
 We have had to reimagine creative and effective ways to work with survivors and still maintain health and safety guidelines.
 This training will present a broad understanding of challenges faced in service delivery and present solutions to these challenges.